OmsinKrissada/minecraft-command-combiner/README.md

 ### Global coordinates

 The tool imagines an anchor, which command blocks will use as a reference point.
 Said reference point is as an origin for relative coordinates.
 To achieve this, you can use `@{~ ~ ~}` instead of the regular `~ ~ ~`.
 I believe the usage is better explained by an example below.
-This feature allows building via commands (`setblock`, `fill`, etc) easier as you won't have to take into account the actual position of
+This feature allows building via commands (`setblock`, `fill`, etc) easier as you won't have to take into account the actual position of the generated command blocks, which can be troublesome when you insert commands in between.

 ### Example